shuyuvankerkwijk/binary_card_game/README.md

 want to have the option to save my current game and statistics.
 7. As a user, when I start the game, I want to have the option to load an existing game from a file.

+## Instructions for Grader
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking "Add Cards" button.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by choosing two cards and clicking "Choose Cards".
+The system will let you know if the pair is valid, and will add your cards to the right panel if the pair is valid.
+- You can locate my visual component by running 'GameUI'
+- You can save the state of my application by clicking "Save Game"
+- You can reload the state of my application by clicking "Load Game"